There's a new detective agency in Dallas, Texas, started by a group of exonerated men who have all spent decades in prison. Read more

 1 backer Limited (4 left of 5)

 4 tickets to Dallas Premiere of the finished film and after-party, dinner with director Jamie Meltzer and the Freedom Fighters on the night of the Premiere (travel to/from Dallas not included.
 Email to find out if this reward can work for a festival screening in/near your hometown).
-Also includes invitation to provide feedback to our rough-cut, actual DVD or Blu-ray, digital download, special thanks in film credits, on website, and of course a huge shout out on Facebook.Estimated delivery:Ships within the US only
+Also includes invitation to provide feedback to our rough-cut, actual DVD or Blu-ray, digital download, special thanks in film credits, on website, and of course a huge shout out on Facebook.Estimated delivery:Only ships to: United States

 1 backer Limited (2 left of 3)

 Community screening/private screening with Director and one of the Freedom Fighters (travel not included outside of Dallas or Bay Area).
-This is perfect for Law Firms/ Law Schools/Universities and Community groups.Estimated delivery:Ships within the US only
+This is perfect for Law Firms/ Law Schools/Universities and Community groups.Estimated delivery:Only ships to: United States

 - (30 days)